 Adient US LLC ("Adient US"), a wholly owned subsidiary of Adient, together with certain of Adient's other subsidiaries, maintains an asset-based revolving credit facility (the "ABL Credit Facility"), which provides for a revolving line of credit up to \$1,250 million, including a North American subfacility of up to \$950 million and a European subfacility of up to \$300 million, subject to borrowing base capacity and certain other restrictions, including a minimum fixed charge coverage ratio.
 The ABL Credit Facility, as amended in November 2022, is set to mature on November 2, 2027, subject to certain springing maturity provisions.
 Adient paid \$7 million in debt issuance costs for the amended ABL Credit Facility and will pay a commitment fee of 0.25% to 0.375% on the unused portion of the commitments under the asset-based revolving credit facility based on average global availability.
 Letters of credit are limited to the lesser of (x) \$150 million and (y) the aggregate unused amount of commitments under the ABL Credit Facility then in effect.
 Subject to certain conditions, the ABL Credit Facility may be expanded by up to \$250 million in additional commitments.
 Loans under the ABL Credit Facility may be denominated, at the option of Adient, in U.S. Dollars, Euros, Pounds Sterling or Swedish Krona.
 It also provides flexibility for future amendments to the ABL Facility to incorporate certain sustainability-based pricing provisions.
 The ABL Credit Agreement is secured on a first-priority lien on all accounts receivable, inventory and bank accounts (and funds on deposit therein) and a second-priority lien on all of the tangible and intangible assets of certain Adient subsidiaries.
-Interest is payable on the ABL Credit Facility at a fluctuating rate of interest determined by reference to Term SOFR, in the case of amounts outstanding in Dollars, EURIBOR, in the case of amounts outstanding in Euros, STIBOR, in the case of amounts outstanding in Swedish Krona and SONIA, in the case of amounts outstanding in Pounds Sterling, in each case, plus an applicable margin of 1.50% to 2.00%.
-As of September 30, 2024, Adient had not drawn down on the ABL Credit Facility and had availability under this facility of approximately \$779 million (net of \$11 million of letters of credit).
+Interest is payable on the Credit Facility at a fluctuating rate of interest determined by reference to Term SOFR, in the case of amounts outstanding in Dollars, EURIBOR, in the case of amounts outstanding in Euros, STIBOR, in the case of amounts outstanding in Swedish Krona and SONIA, in the case of amounts outstanding in Pounds Sterling, in

 In addition, Adient Global Holdings S.à r.l., a wholly-owned subsidiary of Adient, maintains a senior secured term loan facility (the "Term Loan B Agreement") that had an outstanding balance of \$632 million as of September 30, 2024.
 During fiscal 2023, Adient prepaid \$350 million of the Term Loan B Agreement principal, and wrote off \$2 million of previously deferred financing costs to net financing charges.
 During fiscal 2024, the Term Loan B Agreement was amended to reduce the applicable margin from 3.25% to 2.75% and extend final maturity to January 31, 2031 (which maturity was previously April 8, 2028).
 Adient incurred \$5 million of costs associated with the modification, of which \$4 million was recorded as deferred financing costs.
 The Term Loan B Agreement amortizes in equal quarterly installments at a rate of 1.00% per annum of the original principal amount thereof, with the remaining balance due at final maturity.
 The Term Loan B Agreement also permits Adient to incur incremental term loans in an aggregate amount not to exceed the greater of \$750 million and an unlimited amount subject to a pro forma first lien secured net leverage ratio of not greater than 1.75 to 1.00 and certain other conditions.
-During the first quarter of fiscal 2025, the Term Loan B Agreement was amended to reduce the applicable margin from 2.75% to 2.25%.